 The Way Ahead

 Massive changes have occurred in our society in general and in healthcare in particular since 1972 when Alastair Campbell produced his course book in ethics for doctors and nurses (Campbell, 1972).
 Although healthcare ethics education has, by and large, kept pace with these changes we must learn from our failures.
-It took Sir Robert Francis QC (Francis, 2013: 9) to remind us that we are still at the beginning not the end, of a journey ‘towards a healthier culture in the NHS in which patients are the first and foremost consideration of the system and all those who work in it’.
+It took Sir Robert Francis QC (Francis, 2013: 9) to remind us that we are still at the beginning, not the end, of a journey ‘towards a healthier culture in the NHS in which patients are the first and foremost consideration of the system and all those who work in it’.
 Let us pray that we are currently growing leaders like Alastair who will lead and guide us on that journey.

 References: